Hive2Hive/Hive2Hive/README.md

 userManager.login(credentials, Paths.get("C:\User\XYZ\..."));
 ```

-File synchronization and sharing operations can then be made us of for logged in users.
+File synchronization and sharing operations can then be made use of.
 ```java
 IFileManager fileManager = node.getFileManager();